Did you know that Community Health Alliance operates a health center for patients next to the homeless shelter in downtown Reno?

 His challenges are not over yet.
 Scott is now faced with providing proof of his work earnings for all the years he has worked in order to apply for social security and disability benefits since all of his work history is attributed to a number that really wasn’t his.

-With the help of the Community Based Case Management grant and City of Reno Flexible Housing Program, he has supportive housing for the next 6 months.
+With the help of the Community Based Case Management grant and City of Reno Flexible Housing Program, he has supportive housing for the next six months.
 However, those funds run out in six months and only cover housing, not living expenses.
-He can access some of CHA’s patient needs funds to help and in the meantime, our social workers are helping him to navigate the Social Security process to get his disability approved in that window of time so that he can claim what he has earned.
+He can access some of Community Health Alliance’s patient needs funds to help and in the meantime, our social workers are helping him to navigate the Social Security process to get his disability approved in that window of time so that he can claim what he has earned.

 During the holidays, your help is such a relief for all our patients who are making strides to improve their health and circumstances.
 Please consider investing in our patient care fund to help in a myriad of ways.